gitforwork2/gitforwork.github.io/_posts/2015-03-28-stock-chicago-bridge-iron.md

   Shale revolution appears to be an ally and not an enemy to CBI.

   Opened a position at 41.63$ on Feb 17 2015 for a time horizon of 5 years.

-US with a small % of world population is a voracious consumer of world's oil.
-And it goes about touting its lifestyle to other parts of the world, that other countries aspire to match US including India and China.
-This is driving mankind to go deep into forests, poles, and ocean causing ecological damage to quench this oil thirst.
-This is the long term trend.
-The shale revolution induced 1% over supply is nothing compared to the long term trend.
-So I believe oil and oil industry will recover

-Around that time, Berkshire started a position in CBI at around 80$.
-In Spring on 2014, a little known firm published a short thesis, which revolved around accounting irregularities in Shaw acquisition.
-That story estimated the stocks real value to be around 37$.
-The stock cratered to around 60$ in the subsequent months.
-However, in the following quarterly disclosure it became public that Berkshire bought even more after  the short thesis was published.
-Clearly Berkshire is not concerned about claims of accounting irregularities by the short seller.
-In fact Berkshire owns about 10% of outstanding stocks.
-Though a Berkshire position, some people guess this may not be Buffett’s position but one of his money managers.

-The second part of the stock slide is tied to energy.
-As oil price slid in late 2014, it brought down everything remotely related to energy.
-Since CBI has some energy exposure, it went all the way down to 32$ at one point.
-90$ to 32$ in a matter of 8 months because of short thesis and oil price.
-When I became aware of the stock in Feb 2015, it was trading around 39$.
-A quick glance led me to believe that the company is not directly ties to oil as much as market thinks.
-In fact it occurred to me it’s a beneficiary of north American shale revolution as it benefits from many power stations converting to gas from coal.
-And other construction opportunities involved in exporting cheap natural gas and refinery constructions in the gulf coast.
-Continuing my research, I noticed David Einhorn, a well-known hedge fund manager has started a small position as of December 2014 at about average price of 50$.
-That’s was a turning point as he is known for his in depth analysis of a company’s accounting.

-With my general belief that low oil price may not be bad for the company, the only concern is the short thesis.
-With Berkshire voting against the short thesis with their money for the last 2 years, and David einhorn doing the same at 50$, accounting was no more a concern for me.
-On top of it, the short thesis estimated the stock’s worth to be at 37$ and read in the internet that fund has closed its short position.
-With current price slightly at 39$ its close to the fair price estimate of the short thesis even if it turns out to be true.
-So this appeared to be a no brainer to me, so I opened a position in the stock